featurit/featurit-sdk-symfony/README.md

 This is an alternative to using `$featurit->setUserContext(...);`.

-By default Featurit SDK for Symfony comes with a default FeaturitUserContextProvider adapted for Symfony, but if you want to create your own, create a service un your `services.yaml` file as follows:
+By default, Featurit SDK for Symfony comes with a default FeaturitUserContextProvider adapted for Symfony, but if you want to create your own, create a service un your `services.yaml` file as follows:

 ```